Charlie Lynn

-Charlie John Stuart Lynn OAM (born 14 January 1945, in Orbost, Victoria) is a former Australian politician who served as a Liberal Party member of the New South Wales Legislative Council between 1995 and 2015.
+Charlie John Stuart Lynn OAM (born 14 January 1945 in Orbost, Victoria) is an Australian former politician who served as a Liberal Party member of the New South Wales Legislative Council between 1995 and 2015.

 Background and early career

 Charlie Lynn was born to parents Melva and Keith Lynn, and is the eldest of eight siblings.
-He grew up in a small timber home on the banks of the Snowy River in East Gippsland.

-Leaving school at 15, he later worked in a Country Roads Board camp at Nowa Nowa.
-In 1965 he was conscripted into the Australian Army, going on to serve his country in the Vietnam War as a Plant Operator with the Royal Australian Engineers in 1967.
-After the end of the war, he remained in the Army until 1986 and served in Singapore and the United States.
-He qualified as a HALO (High Altitude Low Opening) military parachutist with the US Army in 1978.
-He is a graduate of the Officer Cadet School, Portsea, Victoria and the Army Staff College at Fort Queenscliff, Victoria.
-He represented the Army in Australian Rules football, tennis, squash and marathon running.

 Following his discharge from the Army, became a Special Events Organiser.
 He has organised the Sydney to Melbourne Ultra Marathon, the Anzac Day Marathon, the 18000 km Round Australia Relay for the Australian Cancer Foundation, the Great Australian Caravan Safari, the Darwin-Cairns-Melbourne Relay for the Melbourne Olympic Committee, and the international George Street Mile footrace.
 He was a Consultant to Australian Rural Leadership Foundation and also a Facilitator for Adventure West Leadership and Survival Training activities.